thiennlinh/AppMusic/README.md

 * Post model adapted from [Rails Guides](http://guides.rubyonrails.org/)
 * Users and sessions adapted from [Ruby on Rails Tutorial](https://www.railstutorial.org/)
 * [Materialize CSS](http://materializecss.com)

-## Project 4 ( Proposed additions )
-* Playlists are assigned to users, and users keep unique playlists
-    * Groups of users all having modify access to to shared playlist
-* **Ability to export playlists into Spotify playlists**
-* Media player able to handle songs from links other than youtube
-* **Nested comments**
-* Fully mobile design
-* More...